Parent Pay Parent Pay Search this website Open Mobile menu

 Curriculum Intent

 RE is driven by understanding the beliefs and teachings of religions.
 For this reason, questioning and discussion is central to the teaching of RE at Corpus Christi.
-Teachers will constantly pose questions that need to be discussed and thought about leading to detailed answers including knowledge of beliefs, key words, expertly using sources of wisdom and authority to show deeper understanding of the topics and areas of study.
+Teachers will constantly pose questions that need to be discussed and thought about leading to detailed answers including knowledge of beliefs, key words, expertly using sources wisdom and authority to show deeper understanding of the topics and areas of study.
 This approach ensures that over time pupils understand and remember more as they progress through the curriculum and can remember key teaching and beliefs that have an impact on religious believers.

 To prepare and develop pupils in the academic rigour of RE pupils will study, and engage with a range of texts, rather than textbooks, looking at key sources such as scripture passages, Church documents, and the Catechism.
 These are dealt with in a specific strategy to enable pupils to interpret these texts’ meaning and be able to weigh up their strengths and weaknesses using them in answers showing judgment and analysis.
 Exposing pupils to these sources of wisdom and authority is essential to enable pupils to engage in RE as a discipline as well as a subject in their curriculum.
 Moreover, this supports pupils’ language acquisition, which is essential to success in RE, ensuring pupils are continually building their religious language and knowledge.